 - Extending Ottawa’s downtown tunnel with a branch that travels north under lowertown to cross the river into Gatineau.
 Ottawa’s future north-south LRT would (after travelling through Ottawa downtown) branch off north to serve downtown Gatineau.

-What has not yet been made available to the public is any kind of data or analysis that could be used to evaluate between the advantages and disadvantages of each of these options.
-Information such as anticipated ridership analysis, capital costs, operating costs, etc is required.
+What was not made available to the public was any kind of data or analysis that could was used to evaluate between the advantages and disadvantages of each of these options.
+Information such as anticipated ridership analysis, capital costs, operating costs, etc was not available.